DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/HTTPSServices.rst

 Adding more tornado instances on a different machine
 ====================================================

-Simply use ``dirac-install-tornado-service`` with no arguments on the new machine.
+Simply use ``dirac-install-component`` with no arguments on the new machine.

 MasterCS special case